jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 ### Binary

-EquinePhotographs, BrandImages, and Attachments are all binary “files” with their content carried in the Binary elements at the end of the eCVI.
-Each Binary element must carry three pieces of information.
+`EquinePhotographs`, `BrandImages`, and `Attachments` are all binary “files” with their content carried in the `Binary` elements at the end of the `eCVI`.
+Each `Binary` element must carry three pieces of information.

-First, the Binary must uniquely identify itself so it can be referenced in one or more of the above elements.
-The attribute named ID is XML datatype xs:ID.
-We’ve already encountered the xs:NCName datatype in the xs:IDREF type. xs:ID is another xs:NCName.
-The difference is that xs:ID must be unique across the whole document.
-It may—actually _must_ to make any sense—match one or more xs:IDREF values elsewhere in the document.
+First, the `Binary` must uniquely identify itself so it can be referenced in one or more of the above elements.
+The attribute named `ID` is XML datatype `xs:ID`.
+We’ve already encountered the `xs:NCName` datatype in the `xs:IDREF` type. `xs:ID` is another `xs:NCName`.
+The difference is that `xs:ID` must be unique across the whole document.
+It may—actually _must_ to make any sense—match one or more `xs:IDREF` values elsewhere in the document.
 This should be a simple identifier in a format that the eCVI application can readily maintain uniqueness and easily reference.
 A common pattern is “ID_123” where 123 is a sequence generated internally.
 Some may want